NNNILabs/NNNILabs.github.io/_posts/2024-09-26-pixel-perfection.md

 now if you've ever worked with css you know how "obvious" it is. everything is a box. boxes all the way down. kerning and it's kin don't matter in CSS, because it's ALL BOXES[^1].
 so one can basically forget pixel-perfect vertical alignment in css, it ain't happening, ever.
 since vertical alignment depends on subpixel calculations and rendering methods change depending on whether it's gecko or blink or webkit[^2] plus the user's font size and a billion other paremeters (like the DPI on the smart fridge you're hopefully not reading this article on), it's basically impossible.
-and keep in mind, what i'm talking about here (verticle alignment) is aligning an absolutely positioned box to another absolutely position box, in which one has text.
+and keep in mind, what i'm talking about here (vertical alignment) is aligning an absolutely positioned box to another absolutely position box, in which one has text.
 *text is the great evil.*

 ## How?